 While OSHA online classes might make more sense for organizations that have more than just a handful of employees enlisted for training from all over the globe, you cannot simply forego the importance of gaining practical experience.
 This component can only be achieved via in-person safety training.

 Personal preference also plays a vital role in deciding the right mode of training.
 Some individuals prefer to train from the comfort of their home or mobile device, while others thrive in a classroom environment.

 The online format for OSHA outreach courses is convenient and affordable since it can be completed remotely (requires internet access).
 Classroom training, on the other hand, makes it easier for individuals to engage with their trainers and enrich themselves with practical experiences such as one would in Forklift or even CPR Training.

 Pros and cons of online OSHA training

-Online training via internet access has allowed millions of people to connect and learn from the comfort of their home or workplace.
-Corporations or companies usually opt for online training due to a number of reasons.
+Online training via internet access has allowed millions of people to connect and learn from the comfort of their homes or workplace.
+Corporations or companies usually opt for online training for several reasons.
 Let’s go ahead and review some of the advantages of online training.